How It Works

 End-to-End Example

 Here is a complete flow: activate managed mode, make an AI call from inside the workspace, then check remaining credits.
-Step 1 - Activate managed mode for a workspace:Credit deduction happens synchronously - the balance is updated before the proxy returns the response to your code, so the credits endpoint always reflects the latest usage.
+Step 1 - Activate managed mode for a workspace:rig status prints your balance directly.
+For the raw payload, query the endpoint with rig api:

 Switching Providers and Models